kubeshop/tracetest/docs/docs/live-examples/opentelemetry-store/overview.md

 make run-tracetesting SERVICES_TO_TEST="ad-service payment-service"
 ```

-Tracetest will be started on [http://localhost:11633](http://localhost:11633) as part of running these tests and you can view any of the tests, test suites, prior runs, or create and run your own tests.
+Tracetest will be started on [http://localhost:11633](http://localhost:11633) as part of running these tests and you can view any of the tests, Test Suites, prior runs, or create and run your own tests.
 It is a great testbed to explore Tracetest!

 ## Use Cases